lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- AlgId of the Key Encapsulation Mechanism kdf              AlgorithmIdentifier,
-    -- AlgId of the Key Derivation Function mac              AlgorithmIdentifier,
+    -- AlgId of the Key Derivation Function len              INTEGER,
-    -- AlgId for a Message Authentication Code to be used for --   message protection
-    len              INTEGER,
     -- Defines the length of the keying material output of the KDF -- SHOULD be the maximum key length of the MAC function